omiridoue/teenage-glasgow-shiny-demo/README.md

 ## Demo for Interactive Network Graph - Public Engagement

-This is a shiny app, you could skip cloning the repo and run it directly with the following lines of code, try to check if you've installed shiny and/or pacman before running this in the console/a script.
+This is a shiny app for exploratory analysis for network data.
+This is an important process to every project that involves understanding of the interdependencies of data and the interactions these have with demographic covariates and response variables of interest.
+The following demo allows users to explore the Teenage Glasgow dataset through a modellers' lense allowing exploration of outcomes including sex and parent smoking outcomes.
+A table with descriptive statistics is updated with each selection of the survey wave.

+You could skip cloning the repo and run it directly in your R script/console the following lines of code, try to check if you've installed shiny and/or pacman before running this in the console/a script.
 Pacman will serve as your package installation/loading manager, it will install any of the packages used and not already installed so this may take a moment.

 `install.packages("shiny")`